hllorens/hllorens/README.md

 - 👋 Hi, I’m @hllorens
-- 👀 I’m interested in ai, nlp, python, javascript, git, and also economy and investing
+- 👀 I’m interested in ai, nlp, python, javascript, git, and also economics and investing
 - 💞️ I’m looking to collaborate on pytorch and tensorflow.
 - 📫 Reach me at cognitionis.com